 The 120-volt system is powered by an RV electrical hookup plug or a generator, and it powers daily use items like kitchen appliances, your TV, and other large electrical appliances.

 As more and more RVs hit the road, packed campgrounds are common.
 Some older RV parks may have ancient electrical systems that may not provide efficient power for newer RVs.
 Fill up the campground with modern units all demanding their share of the juice can lead to low voltage in your RV and all the problems that come with this.

-There are three areas of concern when we plug into a pedestal at a campground, especially the campground has been around for a long time.
+There are three areas of concern when we plug into a pedestal at a campground, especially a campground that has been around for a long time.
 There is no way of knowing the condition of the wiring or the circuit breakers on the pedestal.
-The pedestal could have reverse polarity, no ground wire or no neutral connection.
+The pedestal could have reverse polarity, no ground wire, or no neutral connection.
 Any of these conditions could cause severe damage to the electrical components in your RV.

 High or Low Voltage

 Another concern is high and low voltage.
 All 120-volt appliances are designed to operate at a range of 102 to 132 volts.
 Anything outside that range will be problematic.
 Either one of the conditions can cause permanent damage to your electrical appliances.

 The most common of the two conditions is low voltage.
 This can be caused by aging equipment, weather conditions, faulty wiring, and undersized or deteriorating electrical connections.
 Probably the most common cause of low voltage is a crowded campground with everyone running their air conditioners during the hottest part of the day.

 What constitutes an unsafe, low-voltage situation?
 The National Electrical Code (NEC) indicates that 114 volts are the lowest acceptable operating voltage.
 That’s an excellent standard to reach for.
 But in the real world, 108 volts may be the lowest operating voltage that can squeak you past potential damage.
 When our Surge Guard shut down our power L1 and L2 were both reading 90 volts.